zeek/zeek/scripts/policy/frameworks/control/controller.zeek.rst

 .. zeek:namespace:: Control

 This is a utility script that implements the controller interface for the control framework.
-It's intended to be run to control a remote Bro and then shutdown.
+It's intended to be run to control a remote Zeek and then shutdown.

 It's intended to be used from the command line like this::